 Chambers Island Lighthouse

 Built in 1858, automated in 1961.
 The lighthouse is open for self-guided tours on weekends from Memorial Day to Labor Day when a caretaker is in residence.
 Public boat service is not available, so the only way to reach the island is by private vessel or boat charter.
-The lighthouse is also reachable by special boat tours during the Lighthouse Walk in June.
+The lighthouse is also reachable by special boat tours during the Lighthouse Festival in June.

 Built in 1868, automated in 1926.
 The Door County Historical Society has restored this structure in Peninsula State Park and turned it into a living museum.
-Tours are operated daily through the third weekend in October.
+Tours are operated through the third weekend in October.
 A state park sticker is required.

 Old Baileys Harbor (Bird Cage) Lighthouse